• October 8, 2025

 The broader picture

-2 If the U.S. imposes tariffs on goods from another nation, that nation might respond by imposing tariffs on American exports.
+Tariffs can lead to retaliatory measures from other countries.2 If the U.S. imposes tariffs on goods from another nation, that nation might respond by imposing tariffs on American exports.
 This back-and-forth can escalate into trade wars, which can further affect consumer prices.

-2 Policymakers often face the challenge of balancing these competing interests.
+While tariffs can protect domestic industries and jobs, they can also lead to higher prices for consumers.2 Policymakers often face the challenge of balancing these competing interests.
 For consumers, understanding the role of tariffs can help make sense of price fluctuations and the broader economic landscape.

-practical ways to help you save on groceries.
-At checkout, reach for a General Electric Credit Union (GECU) card to get rewarded for your purchase:
+Whether you’re buying groceries or holiday presents for loved ones, reach for a General Electric Credit Union (GECU) card to get rewarded for your purchase: